Child Custody, Support and Alimony

 Phoenix and Scottsdale Child Custody, Support and Alimony Help

 Similarly, legal decision making authority (formerly custody) issues not only affect couples in the process of divorce: unmarried couples, same sex couples, grandparents, and relatives could potentially find themselves in family court regarding a custody issue.
-Regardless of who you are, our child custody lawyers serving the Phoenix area can help explain Arizona’s child custody, support and alimony laws to you.
+Regardless of who you are, our child support and custody lawyers serving the Phoenix area can help explain Arizona’s child custody, support and alimony laws to you.

 Together, we will craft a strategy that is geared towards achieving a result that serves the best interests of the children.